 Charlie Sifford once caddied in his youth for 35¢, In 1967 he took home $20,000

-Published: August 20th, 2016 – On this day in 1967 Charlie Sifford, the first African-American to play on the PGA tour, won his first official PGA TOUR event at the Greater Hartford Open.
+By: Josh Morris – On this day in 1967 Charlie Sifford, the first African-American to play on the PGA tour, won his first official PGA Tour event at the Greater Hartford Open.
 This was the first year they changed the name of the event from the Insurance City Open to the GHO.
 Sifford Took home $20,000 for the first prize and he finished the tournament seven underpar for a -7 ,64.

 Overall Charlie Sifford finished 12 strokes under par and beat out runner up, Steve Opperman a 25 year old pro from San Francisco by one stroke.
 Sifford played with a cool lead most of the day and Opperman’s only chance to tie was at the 16th, where he squandered in opportunity by missing the green after a nice drive.
 Finishing two strokes back of Sifford was South Africa’s Gary Player and a stroke behind him was Doug Ford and Raymond Floyd.

-Along with being the first African American to play in the PGA, he is also the first to be inducted into the Golf Hall of Fame.
+Along with being the first African American to gain his tour card, he is also the first to be inducted into the Golf Hall of Fame.
 Sifford passed away in February of 2015 and sadly his name has been in the news for unfortunate reasons.
 Sifford’s son, Craig and his ex-wife were sentenced to 36 months in prison August 18th for stealing from the late golfing star’s estate.